 This tutorial is graciously shared by Rona Phillips

-I could get no in-depth help from anyone on how to work with transparencies and add them to resin jewelry.
-So I decided to learn this process myself and on my own.
+I could get no in-depth help from anyone on how to create a bangle bracelet using transparencies, so I decided to learn this process myself.
 It took time through trial and error to get as far as I am now.
-Which is not that far!
-A lot of experiments went into the trash can.
-I tried different resins until I found one that worked wonderfully, thanks to Super Clear Resin.
-I still have problems with bubbles in the resin, but I am still working out the kinks.
-I tried different kinds of transparencies until I found one that works really well.
+I tried different resins until I found one that worked wonderfully, thanks to Resin Obsession super clear resin.
 So here it is for all the people who what to make their own Bangle and personalize it with transparencies.
-I do not sell any of my resin creations on line or anywhere else.
-I do it for the pure pleasure of doing it.

 - –Resin Obsession Super Clear Resin